openengsb-labs/labs-endtoend/README.md

 Build
 -------------
-While all final releases are available via maven central you can also build latest snapshots locally by using "mvn install".
+While all final releases are available via maven central you can also build latest snapshots locally by using "mvn install" with Apache Maven 3.x and Java 7.x.